Staying Alive (1983 film)

 Staying Alive is a 1983 American dance drama film and the sequel to Saturday Night Fever (1977).
 It was directed by Sylvester Stallone, produced by Stallone and the Saturday Night Fever producer Robert Stigwood, and written by Stallone and Norman Wexler.
 It stars John Travolta, reprising his Saturday Night Fever role as Tony Manero, with Cynthia Rhodes, Finola Hughes, Joyce Hyser, Julie Bovasso, Viktor Manoel and Kevyn Morrow.

 The title comes from the Bee Gees song of the same name, which was used as the theme song to Saturday Night Fever and is played during the final scene of Staying Alive.

-Theatrically released on July 15, 1983, Staying Alive received negative reviews.
+Theatrically released by Paramount Pictures on July 15, 1983, Staying Alive received negative reviews.
 It earned $127 million worldwide on a $22 million budget.
 It featured the song "Far from Over" by Stallone's brother Frank Stallone, which reached #10 on the Billboard Hot 100 and the Cashbox charts.

 Plot

 Tony Manero, a former disco king, is living in a Manhattan flophouse, working as a dance instructor and waiter at a dance club, searching for a big break in the modern dance productions on Broadway.
 The break from his Brooklyn life seems to have somewhat matured Tony and refined his personality, including his diminished Brooklyn accent, an avoidance of alcohol, and less use of profanity.
 Other attitudes remain unchanged, such as his disregard for his girlfriend, the forgiving Jackie, who is a dancer and rock singer.
 Tony maintains some of his other macho double standards, such as seeing other women but being offended if he sees Jackie with other men.

 Tony watches a show that features Jackie as a dancer in the chorus but focuses on the lead, English dancer Laura.
 He pursues her with seduction in mind and spends the night with her.
 He is annoyed when she dismisses him afterward, not understanding that she intended their encounter to be a one-night stand.
 Laura coldly justifies her treatment by saying that "Everybody uses everybody" and implies that Tony used her in order to get a dance role in her upcoming show.
 Unable to trust Tony, Jackie breaks up with him.
 Jackie, Tony and Laura then all audition for the Broadway production, Satan's Alley.
 Jackie and Tony land small roles, and Laura is cast as the lead female dancer.

 Tony begins to realize how callous he has been to Jackie and walks from Manhattan to his old Bay Ridge neighborhood in Brooklyn in the middle of the night, which includes walking past 2001 Odyssey, his former hangout.
 When he visits his mother Flo and apologizes for the troublemaking ways of his youth, she points out that his selfish behavior as a teen helped him escape a dead-end life in Bay Ridge.
 Tony feels better and heads back to Manhattan to repair his relationship with Jackie.
 His hostility to and distance from the arrogant Laura increase as the production progresses.